simmel-project/nus-link/modulator/README.md

 at 20833.33Hz.
 When transitioning from a `0` to a `1`, simply invert the waveform, to introduce the desired `pi` phase shift.

 The modulator implementation is complicated by the fact that the transducer is a piezo element.
-A piezo element is either `on` or `off`: there is no middle state, unlike a speaker which has a voice coil that can be set to an arbitrary amplitude.
+A piezo element is non-linear, in that it is either `on` or `off`: there is no middle state, unlike a speaker which has a voice coil that can be set, with great precision, to an arbitrary amplitude.

 Thus, we can only produce a square wave.
 At 20.833kHz, a square wave will create harmonics, but the harmonics will be higher mulitples and thus inaudible;